OpenHUTB/carla_doc/docs/3rd_party_integrations.md

 - Provides sensor data for LIDAR, Semantic LIDAR, Cameras (depth, segmentation, rgb, dvs), GNSS, Radar and IMU.
 - Provides object data such as transforms, traffic light status, visualisation markers, collision and lane invasion.
 - Control of AD agents through steering, throttle and brake.
-- Control of aspects of the CARLA simulation like synchronous mode, playing and pausing the simulation and setting simulation parameters.
+- Control of aspects of the Carla simulation like synchronous mode, playing and pausing the simulation and setting simulation parameters.

 ---

 ## SUMO

-CARLA has developed a co-simulation feature with [__SUMO__](https://www.eclipse.org/sumo/).
+Carla has developed a co-simulation feature with [__SUMO__](https://www.eclipse.org/sumo/).
 This allows to distribute the tasks at will, and exploit the capabilities of each simulation in favour of the user.

 Please refer to the full documentation [__here__](adv_sumo.md).